peter279k/hospital-system-server/README.md

 - By default the server is running on `localhost:8000` it suggests using the Reverse proxy to set `80` port number to forward requests to above host server.
 - The reverse proxy setting can use the Apache or Nginx HTTP server.
 - Above step should be done because the `hospital-system` need that.
+- Or using the `pipenv run uvicorn main:app --host 0.0.0.0 --reload` command to expose service without reverse proxy server.

 # Development environment setup